Sunday, December 31, 2006

 I'm found in normal human skin

-When I infect skin I
+When I infect skin I make it red and oozy.

 I infect prosthetics, pins, plates, screws and anything in your body made of metal.